TheGreatDargon/Windows-tools/README.md

 2. Put the listed installers in this folder
 3. Run the "Install.bat" file

 Note: the install.bat file should be run as administrator for it to properly work.
-I will prompt for administrator credentials each time otherwise.
+It will prompt for administrator credentials each time otherwise.

 CURRENT LIST OF INSTALLERS